boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 Excess Information Rate (EIR) (Mbps):
 : MUST be present if the E flag is set to '1'.
-: Specifies the maximum number of bits that a network can receive or send during one second over a network attachment for a traffic that is out of profile.
+: An avertage rate that specifies the maximum number of bits that a network can send (or receive) during one second over a network attachment for a traffic that is out of profile.
+: The EIR value MUST be greater than or equal to 0, if present.
 : This parameter is optional.

 Excess Burst Size (EBS) (bytes):